-PTO Payout Rules by State: What Happens to Unused Vacation
+PTO Payout Rules by State 2026: Unused Vacation Pay Guide

-A comprehensive guide to state PTO payout laws, use-it-or-lose-it policies, accrual caps, and how to calculate the cash value of your unused vacation days.
+A source-reviewed guide to state PTO payout rules, use-it-or-lose-it policies, accrual caps, final paycheck timing, and how to estimate the cash value of unused vacation days.

 Key Takeaways